Summer is the perfect time to fire up the grill for easy weeknight dinners or for weekend cook-outs with friends.

 These Rosemary Olive Steak Skewers are a MUST!
 With a few simple ingredients, you can have a main course that everyone will enjoy.

 The slightly salty and mild flavor from the olives is an ideal pairing for the rich steak, while the rosemary adds a fresh, herby flavor that brings it all together.
-California Ripe Olives are, of course, our top choice for these skewers – their meaty texture holds up well to grilling and they pick up a nice hint of smokiness.
+These skewers make a fun alternative to classic Beef Kebabs.

 One quick note, if you find yourself making skewers often, pick up a set of stainless steel skewers.
 There’s no need pre-soak them as you do bamboo, and you can use them again and again throughout the summer.

 Go for sirloin steak for these kabobs.
 It grills quickly and has a rich flavor that pairs well with the olives.
 This said, any steak will work for this recipe, even pre-cut steak labeled "stir fry beef."